qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

    single: Colors; Color brewer
    single: Colors; Custom color ramp

-The Color ramp tab in the Style Manager presents different types of color ramps you can use to style layers.
+The Color ramp tab in the :guilabel:`Style Manager` dialog helps you preview different color ramps based on the category selected in the left panel.

 To create a custom color ramp, activate the Color ramp tab and click the
 |signPlus| :sup:`Add item` button.
 The button reveals a drop-down list to